Blog · Review Essay · Last reviewed June 24, 2026

 Agent identity.
 The idea that a non-human actor needs a durable, cryptographic identity to participate in transactions is now a live concern, as service accounts, signing keys, and machine credentials become the way agents are held accountable.
 The paper saw the need before the agents existed to need it.

 Data provenance for training.
 The argument that learning systems should stand on auditable, tamper-evident data anticipates the entire current fight over training-data origin, consent, and laundering.
-The venue moved from "on a blockchain" to "content credentials and dataset documentation," but the question is the one the paper asked.
+The venue often moved from "on a blockchain" to content credentials, dataset documentation, and AI bills of materials, but the question is the one the paper asked.

 Autonomous economic agents.
-Models that hold value and transact on their own behalf, a science-fiction aside in 2019, are now a product category.
+Models that help initiate purchases, call paid APIs, and route value through delegated payment systems are now a product category.
 The paper's instinct that such agents would need verifiable commitments, in the Ricardian spirit, is more relevant now than when it was written.

 Where the Discipline Applies Friction

 A precursor earns its respect by being argued with, not quoted.
-Four cautions follow directly from the institution's standing posture.
+Eight cautions follow directly from the institution's standing posture.

 First, permanence is not quality.
 The paper's strongest phrase, "permanent and growing data sets," is also its most dangerous, because immutability preserves whatever it is handed.
 A poisoned, biased, or fraudulent dataset written to an immutable log does not become trustworthy; it becomes permanently untrustworthy, and harder to retract.
 Durability is neutral.
 It records the lie with the same fidelity as the truth.